 Realized capital gains (losses) on any debt security (excluding loan-backed and structured securities) that has had an NAIC/SVO designation of 6 at any time during the holding period should be excluded from the IMR and included as a non-interest-related gain (loss) in the AVR.

-Realized capital gains (losses) on any preferred stock that had an NAIC/SVO designation of RP4, RP5 or RP6 or P4, P5 or P6 at any time during the holding period should be reported as non-interest-related gains (losses) in the AVR.
+Realized capital gains (losses) on redeemable preferred stock that had an NAIC/SVO designation of 4-6 at any time during the holding period should be reported as non-interest-related gains (losses) in the AVR.

-The holding period for debt securities (excluding loan-backed and structured securities) and preferred stocks is defined as the period from the date of purchase to the date of sale.
+The holding period for debt securities (excluding loan-backed and structured securities) and redeemable preferred stocks is defined as the period from the date of purchase to the date of sale.
 For the end of period classification, the most recent available designation should be used.
 For bonds acquired before Jan.
 1, 1991, the holding period is presumed to have begun on Dec.
 31, 1990.
-For preferred stocks acquired before Jan.
+For redeemable preferred stocks acquired before Jan.
 1, 1993, the holding period is presumed to have begun on Dec.
 31, 1992.
-For SVO Identified ETFs, the holding period is defined as one calendar year to expected maturity.
-For SVO Identified Funds designated for systematic value, the holding period is the weighted-average life of the underlying bonds.
+For SVO Identified Bond ETFs, the holding period is defined as one calendar year to expected maturity.
+For SVO Identified Bond ETFs designated for systematic value, the holding period is the weighted-average life of the underlying bonds.

 In accordance with SSAP No. 26R—Bonds, securities with other-than-temporary impairment losses shall be recorded entirely to either AVR or IMR and not bifurcated between interest and non-interest components.